-- Covered lives As of March 31, 2020, of the U.S. payors covering 282.7 million lives that reimburse for iFuse, 147.9 million lives are covered by private payors.
-Currently, covered lives counts do not include Anthem, which announced in December 2019 that they would cover minimally invasive sacroiliac fusion procedures in the event of pelvic girdle trauma only.
-These figures compare to 266.0 million covered lives, of which 131.0 million were covered by private payors as of March 31, 2019.
+- Covered lives As of September 30, 2020, of the U.S. payors covering 298.9 million lives that reimburse for iFuse, 183.1 million lives are covered by private payors.
+This includes lives covered by Aetna, which adopted a new coverage policy for minimally invasive arthrodesis of the sacroiliac joint for sacroiliac joint syndrome and sacroiliac joint pain, effective May 28, 2020.
+Aetna is the third largest commercial health plan in the U.S. with over 22 million members.
+Currently, covered lives counts do not include Anthem, which covers minimally invasive sacroiliac fusion procedures in the event of pelvic girdle trauma only.
+On October 1, 2020, Anthem published an update to its sacroiliac joint fusion medical policy.
+This update retained policy language limiting indications for iFuse to cases involving a history of pelvic girdle trauma, similar to earlier versions of the policy, and did not reflect the feedback from specialists Anthem received in mid-2020, or other substantive updates to the evidence base.
+Anthem has communicated to us that this feedback and additional evidence may be taken into consideration in future policy updates in 2021.
+As of September 30, 2019, U.S. payors covering 268.0 million lives reimbursed for iFuse, of which 133.0 million were covered by private payors.
 We track the number of U.S. covered lives, or individuals whose healthcare is paid for by a private commercial or governmental payor that routinely reimburses for minimally invasive sacroiliac fusion, as a proxy for availability of the procedure within the U.S. healthcare payment system.
-As of March 31, 2020, 33 private payors have issued positive coverage policies exclusive to iFuse for sacroiliac joint fusion because of the clinical evidence, compared to 30 exclusive coverage policies as of March 31, 2019.
+As of September 30, 2020, 35 U.S. payors have issued positive coverage policies exclusive to iFuse for sacroiliac joint fusion because of the clinical evidence, compared to 34 exclusive coverage policies as of September 30, 2019.
 These payors have based their exclusive coverage decisions on the quality of our data.
-Further, as of March 31, 2020 and 2019, 19 private payors are covering iFuse and other products for sacroiliac joint fusion.
-We believe that the full impact of each coverage decision grows over time as surgeons gain confidence that they will receive reimbursement for the majority of their diagnosed patients. - Surgeon payment The Center for Medicare & Medicaid Services ("CMS") announced in November 2019 that the U.S. national average physician fee reimbursement for minimally invasive sacroiliac joint fusion increased from \$720, effective January 1, 2019 to \$915, effective January 1, 2020.
+Further, as of September 30, 2020 and 2019, there were 22 and 18, respectively, U.S. payors that are covering iFuse and other products for sacroiliac joint fusion.
+We believe that the full impact of each coverage decision grows over time as surgeons gain confidence that they will receive reimbursement for the majority of their diagnosed patients. - Surgeon payment The Center for Medicare & Medicaid Services announced in November 2019 that the U.S. national average physician fee reimbursement for minimally invasive sacroiliac joint fusion increased from \$720, effective January 1, 2019 to \$915, effective January 1, 2020.
 Many private payors set their payment amounts with reference to the Medicare payment, often approximately 10% to 33% higher than the Medicare payment for a procedure.
-Upon resumption of elective procedures, we believe that expanded coverage for minimally invasive sacroiliac fusion and the increase in physician reimbursement for the procedure may enable surgeons to treat more patients diagnosed with sacroiliac joint dysfunction with iFuse.
+We believe that expanded coverage for minimally invasive sacroiliac fusion and the increase in physician reimbursement for the procedure may enable surgeons to treat more patients diagnosed with sacroiliac joint dysfunction and degeneration with iFuse.